-Although the coastal Camino ostensibly starts in Porto, the official Way leads through an urban jungle and most tour operators advise pilgrims to start walking in Matosinhos and just follow the coast to Vila do Conde if you’d rather spend a day by the ocean.
+Although the coastal Camino ostensibly starts in Porto, the official Way leads through an urban jungle and most specialist tour operators advise pilgrims to start walking in Matosinhos and then follow the coast to Vila do Conde if you’d rather spend a day by the ocean than amid concrete.

 Coastal Camino: Vila do Conde to Esposende